Other Types of Lamps for Household Use

 10 = Elongated-oval font enclosing the support rod

 A very great advantage of this arrangement is the almost shadowless light that one has in the immediate vicinity of the lamp, because below the burner there is only a relatively narrow metal tube as a wick holder; the wide, voluminous tank is, after all, on the other side of the lamp.
 C.A.
 Kleemann from Erfurt was very early to apply the indisputable advantages of Argand's student lamp to kerosene/paraffin lamps.
 From the beginning of the 1860's, Kleemann's student lamps became the classic lamps of this type.
+The somewhat complicated functioning of the invert font is explained below with all the details.

 Type B is the typical student lamp of the later kerosene/paraffin era.
 This type uses an ordinary font under the burner instead of a lateral container.
 The advantage of this lamp is that all common burners could now be used.
 Due to their simple construction, these lamps should be much cheaper.
 Their disadvantage is the wider shadow that is now formed by the font under the burner.
 In addition, the base must be really heavy and cantilevered, because the lamp is now only loaded with weight on one side.